Diego Pary: Biography

-Diego Pary was born in the Quechua community of Chajnacaya, (currently the municipality of Caiza D) in Potosí Department.
-He began his primary education in 1983 in his community's rural school.
+Pary began his primary education in 1983 in his community's rural school.
 In 1987, at 10 years old, Diego was forced to move to the town of Caiza D to continue his secondary education.
 Diego gained his secondary degree from the Colegio Pablo VI in 1995.

-In 1996, Diego Pary moved to Sucre to continue his professional studies, attending the Universidad Mayor Real y Pontificia de San Francisco Xavier de Chuquisaca.
+In 1996, he moved to Sucre to continue his professional studies, attending the Universidad Mayor Real y Pontificia de San Francisco Xavier de Chuquisaca.
 He graduated with a degree in education in 2001.
 To continue his academic career, he completed expert studies in indigenous people, human rights, public administration, and international cooperation at the Charles III University of Madrid in 2008 and a Masters in International Commercial Negotiations at the University of Barcelona and Simón Bolivar Andes University in 2014-2015.